drewcrawford/drewcrawford.github.io/rust/index.md

 In C for example, when we say "pass-by-value" what we really mean is "pass-with-copy".
 Whereas pass-by-reference is "pass-without-copy".
 And so people pass references around in C, not necessarily because they have to for some semantic reason, but because it is fast.

-However, this view does not hold true for Swift and Rust.  "pass-by-value" can be zero-copy, or it can be copy-on-write, or something like that.
+However, this view does not hold true for Swift and Rust.  "pass-by-value" can be zero-copy (if it's immutable), or it can be copy-on-write (if it's mutable), or something like that.
+There is not always a copy.
 Pass-by-reference is not necessarily faster than pass-by-value.
 Use the semantics that make sense for your program, and do not work on the presumption that one is faster than the other.

 # Traits